- Brand name

 How much to use

-- In patients with kidney failure Novicrit must be administered by the intravenous route.
+- In patients with kidney failure Novicrit will usually be administered by the intravenous route but may also be given by the subcutaneous route.
 The recommended initial dose is 50IU/kg bodyweight 3 times a week.
 The starting dose may be adjusted by your doctor as needed to properly control your condition.

 - The initial dose for cancer patients is 150IU/kg bodyweight given subcutaneously 3 times a week.
 The starting dose may be adjusted by your doctor depending on how your anaemia responds to treatment.